 The reality is, our stomachs will expand throughout the day as we eat and our bodies digest.
 However, if there is significant distension or pain associated with the bloating, nutrition management may help.

 If you notice your self worth or body image is severely affected by your bloating it may be important to consider working on your food relationship too.
 Luckily, our dietitians are here to help.
 Of course, this can be hard to determine, so properly screening for body image and disordered eating behaviour is key before making any dietary changes for bloating.

-If you have consistent discomfort from bloating, it is best to discuss this with your doctor to identify next steps and determine the underlying cause of your bloating prior to attempting interventions.
-Remember, bloating can result from a variety of different cofactors so treatment will vary from individual to individual.
+If you have consistent discomfort from bloating, it is best to discuss this with your doctor or dietitian to identify next steps and determine the underlying cause of your bloating prior to attempting interventions.
+Remember, bloating can result from a variety of different causes so treatment will vary from individual to individual.

-Working with a dietitian is also recommended – dietitians can help you to make safe and effective changes to reduce bloating.
+Working with a dietitian can help you to beat the bloat – dietitians can help you to make safe and effective changes to reduce bloating.
 At Ignite, we will listen to your health story and come up with a personalized diet and lifestyle plan that works for you and your busy life!